 In this section, you should note what personal data you collect from users and site visitors.
 This may include personal data, such as name, email address, personal account preferences; transactional data, such as purchase information; and technical data, such as cookies.
 You should also note any collection and retention of sensitive personal data, such as data concerning health.

 In addition to listing what personal data you collect, you need to note why you collect it.
 These explanations must note either the legal basis for your data collection and retention or the active consent the user has given.

-Personal data is not just created by a user’s interactions with your site.
+Personal data is not just created by users’ interactions with your site.
 Personal information is also generated from technical processes such as contact forms, comments, cookies, analytics, and third-party embeds.

 By default, WordPress does not collect any personal data about visitors and only collects the data shown on the User Profile screen from registered users.
 However, some of your plugins may collect personal data.
 You should add the relevant information below.